 |

-Like most Russian devices of the same era, the front panel of
+Like most Russian devices of the era, the front panel of

-the D-014D is painted hammerite grey.
+the D-014D is finished with grey hammer paint.
 The case however, has

 the typical Russian military yellow/green colour, indicating

-that the device was also used stand-alone in the field.
+stand-alone use of the device in the field.
 It was

 used, for example, by the Russian Special Forces (Spetsnaz) [1]